ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 Thwarting replay attacks without input from the server is fundamentally very expensive.
-It's important to understand that this is a generic problem, not an issue with TLS in particular, so unfortunately one can't just borrow another protocol's 0-RTT model and put that into TLS.
+It's important to understand that this is a generic problem, not an issue with TLS in particular, so alas one can't just borrow another protocol's 0-RTT model and put that into TLS.

 It is possible to have servers keep a list of every *ClientRandom* they have received in a given time window.
 Upon receiving a `ClientHello` the server